rafaqz/FieldMetadata.jl/README.md

 # Tag placeholders

-Tags provides an api of some simple tag to be used accross
+FieldMetadata provides an api of some simple tag to be used accross
 packages: `default`, `units`, `prior`, `description` and `limits`.
 To use them, call:
 ```
-import Tags: @prior, @reprior, prior
+import FieldMetadata: @prior, @reprior, prior
 ```

 You _must_ `import` at least the function to use these placeholders, `using` is